Foreign travel advice

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-If you’re visiting Mexico as a tourist you don’t need a visa, but you do need a tourist card, which you can get free of charge on arrival by completing an immigration form available at border crossings or on-board flights to Mexico.
+If you’re visiting Mexico as a tourist you don’t need a visa, but you’ll need to complete an immigration form and have this with you when you enter and leave Mexico.
+You can get one either when you arrive (forms are available at border crossings or on-board flights to Mexico) or online in advance from the National Institute of Immigration website.
+Please note that due to the requirements of the online system, the advance option is only possible if your passport is valid for at least 6 months from your intended date of entry to Mexico.
 Immigration officials at the port of entry may ask to see proof of your departure plans from Mexico before allowing you entry to the country.

 If you’re crossing the border into Mexico from the US, there won’t be an immigration officer at the port of entry, but you’ll need to identify the nearest immigration office and clear your immigration status before you continue your journey into Mexico.
 The immigration office can usually be found close to the border area, and customs officials at the border should be able to tell you where to find it.
 If you fail to clear immigration at this point, it is often more complicated to do so once you have left the border area.

-You need a tourist card to leave the country.
-If you lose your tourist card you can get it replaced at the immigration office at any international airport in Mexico.
+You need an immigration form to leave the country.
+If you lose your immigration form you can get it replaced at the immigration office at any international airport in Mexico.
 The cost of a replacement is $295 Mexican Pesos, which is payable at a bank.

 There have been reports of bogus immigration officers operating within international airports.
 You should always refuse offers of help and head directly to the immigration office.